 VAT: Disbursement passed to the customers

-EU nations utilize distinctive sorts of VAT rates namely standard, reduced and special rate.
+EU nations utilize distinctive sorts of VAT rates namely standard, reduced, and special rates.
 When you make payments on behalf of your clients, for products or services received and used by them, then you may regard these payments as “disbursements” for VAT purposes.
-Which implies that you don’t charge VAT on them when you make the invoice for the customer and they can’t even claim it back.
+This implies that you don’t charge VAT on them when you make the invoice for the customer and they can’t even claim it back.

 Disbursements: excluding cost from VAT

 A payment made to providers in the interest of your clients is known as a “disbursement” on the off chance that you pass the expense on to your clients when you invoice them.

 You may have the capacity to forget these payments from your VAT calculations since it’s the client, not you, who purchases and receives the goods or services; you’re simply acting as their mediator.

 In order to treat the payment as disbursement you must apply the following:

 - The products and services you paid for are notwithstanding the expense of your own services